hschhhwwwo0o/yamu/modules/mock-up-html-renderer/README.md

-A module designed to display a mock-up on an HTML page.
+A module designed to display a mock-up on an HTML page using canvas.
 Includes rendering and downloading the final image.

 The module implements the claims: